Newsletter No. 242

 Source: Statista

 Relying on the geographical location in Southeast Asia, Thailand is implementing policies to become Southeast Asia’s EV manufacturing hub.
-On 13 June 2022, the Thai Board of Investment (BOI) approved a US$1.03 billion worth of investment applications in a manufacturing project to manufacture battery electric vehicles (BEV).
-The applicant is a joint venture between Taiwan’s Foxconn and Thailand’s partially state-owned oil and gas giant PTT.
+Already a leading manufacturer of pick-up trucks on a global scale for many years, Thailand is now also seeking to enhance its appeal in the EV market.
+The 30/30 policy aims to ensure that, by 2030, at least 30% of all vehicles produced in Thailand are electric.
+On 13 June 2022, the Thai Board of Investment (BOI) approved projects with a total investment of US$ 1 billion (approx. THB 36.1 billion to manufacture battery electric vehicles (BEV).
+The applicant is a joint

 II.
 BOI-approved projects for EV manufacturing and BOI incentives